 Improving coastal water quality has been one of the Surfrider Foundation’s top priorities over the last 30 years.
 Our Clean Water Initiative strives to protect water resources and prevent pollution from reaching the ocean.

 Surfrider's Clean Water Initiative works to protect our coastal waterways, communities, and widlife from water pollution by focusing on two main programs.
 These programs are the Blue Water Task Force (BWTF) and Ocean Friendly Gardens (OFG).
 Chapters also run campaigns against projects that will cause pollution and advocate for wise management of our land and water resources.
+To learn more please visit our chapter guide to our Clean Water Initiative.

 Blue Water Task Force